Christ's Sanctified Holy Church: History

-The belief that compelled the split from the Methodist Episcopal Church, sometimes affected families and the community.
-Undoubtedly there were occasions where a husband or wife wanted to join the Sanctified Band, becoming a traveling evangelist and the other didn’t.
-Indeed, they moved frequently, seeking fertile fields for the preaching, avoiding persecution, and trying to make a financial living.
+The belief that compelled the split from the Methodist Episcopal Church sometimes affected families and the community.
+Undoubtedly there were occasions where a husband or wife wanted to join the Sanctified Band, becoming a traveling evangelist and the other did not.
+Indeed, they moved frequently, seeking fertile fields for preaching, avoiding persecution, and trying to make a financial living.
 Some family separations likely resulted from decisions to move with them, perhaps others were of personal convenience and contrary to the teachings of the community.
-Some of the earliest Doctrine and Discipline documents from 1897 state that “No brother or sister shall leave his wife or her husband except it be for fornication and adultery”.
+Some of the earliest Doctrine and Discipline documents from 1897 state, with respect to the topic of divorce and remarriage, that "No brother or sister shall leave his wife or her husband except it be for fornication and adultery".
 Nevertheless, there were examples where a husband or wife left along with the Sanctified band from the original founding through the evangelical period.

 Even amid the persecution, many recognized the sincerity.
 In the summer of 1894, a writer from the New York Recorder heard about the group that was preaching that a person could live a life free from sin and be holy.
-The writer was convinced they were “perfectly sincere” “Every face bore the stamp of perfect contentment with a full-souled peace and spiritual happiness that shined in their faces”.
+The writer was convinced they were "perfectly sincere": "Every face bore the stamp of perfect contentment with a full-souled peace and spiritual happiness that shined in their faces".

-Seeking those receptive to their message and fleeing the persecution, the group migrated from Chincoteague drawing attention for its unusual practices of living in houseboats.
+Seeking those receptive to their message and fleeing the persecution, the group migrated from Chincoteague, drawing attention for its unusual practices of living in houseboats.

 Through their evangelistic efforts, their message immediately spread to neighboring communities on the eastern shore of Virginia, Delaware, and Maryland.
 Others believed and were sanctified.
 The traveling band was generally becoming well received in many communities, but did face numerous challenges.
 In 1895, a group of people from Christ's Sanctified Holy Church left the eastern shore of Virginia and Delaware to begin an evangelistic effort to spread the message of sanctification.

 In February 1897 a local newspaper in Oregon, NC published an interesting account.
-“They held many meetings – almost daily….
-Some 150 persons have professed a belief in their doctrines of sanctification.”
-“Whilst many good men are opposing them, very many of the best citizens in the section where they have chiefly operated say they have done a great good”.
-An approximately 60 year old experienced-local minister from a larger denomination challenged them to a joint debate on scripture subjects on Tuesday January 20, 1897.
-Mrs. Sarah E. Collins, a 26 year old co-leader was reported to be “thoroughly posted as to the doctrines she advocates and seems to know the entire Bible by heart”.
-The report continues that “space will not allow us to give a report of the discussions, but we feel warranted in saying that Reverend Davenport will not want to renew the discussions, and that at least nine out of 10 who heard the debate would give the victory to the woman”.
+"They held many meetings – almost daily....
+Some 150 persons have professed a belief in their doctrines of sanctification...
+Whilst many good men are opposing them, very many of the best citizens in the section where they have chiefly operated say they have done a great good".
+An approximately 60 year old experienced local minister from a larger denomination challenged them to a joint debate on scripture subjects on Tuesday January 20, 1897.
+Mrs. Sarah E. Collins, a 26 year old co-leader was reported to be "thoroughly posted as to the doctrines she advocates and seems to know the entire Bible by heart".
+The report continues that "space will not allow us to give a report of the discussions, but we feel warranted in saying that Reverend Davenport will not want to renew the discussions, and that at least nine out of 10 who heard the debate would give the victory to the woman".